weishunliao/Dublin-bus/database/README.txt

 Follow the steps below to set up the database schema and tables:

 1. Copy contents of the database folder to the CS server (e.g. using WinSCP).
-2. Log in to the server and navigate to the directory.
+2. Log in to the server and navigate to the database directory.
-3. Run the following command, replacing USER & PASSWORD with the login details for mysql: mysql -u USER -pPASSWORD < db_raw_data_setup.SQL (Note: there should NOT be a space between -p and PASSWORD, it's not a typo!)
+3. Run the following command, replacing USER & PASSWORD with the login details for mysql:
+    > mysql -u USER -pPASSWORD < db_raw_data_setup.SQL
+(Note: there should NOT be a space between -p and PASSWORD, it's not a typo!)